 Integrated Bachelor/ Master of Engineering Selected engineering undergraduates who have completed at least 75 hours with a B average or higher may be accepted into an integrated engineering program through which both bachelor's and master's degrees are earned.
 The last two years, generally of five, are planned as a unit.
 You may earn bachelor's and master's degrees in engineering through this program.
-B.S.
-Engineering/M.S.
-Finance Computer science students interested in a career in business and finance may opt for this track.
-With judicious planning, computer science majors are able within four years to earn a B.S. in computer science, an optional minor in engineering management or math, and they may participate in a study abroad experience and/or a senior design experience.
-During the fifth year, students take all courses in the Owen Graduate School of Management and may obtain a master of science in finance after the fifth year.
-Dual Degree with Fisk University Students may earn an A.B. degree in biology, chemistry, physics, or mathematics from Fisk and a B.E. or B.S. in engineering from Vanderbilt, generally within five years.
 Academic Advising Each student is assigned a faculty adviser in his or her major department.
 This adviser remains with the student all four years as long as he or she does not change majors.
 These advisers guide course selection, direct students toward academic and research opportunities, and provide information on careers after graduation.
 Advisers meet with students throughout each semester and are readily available for consultation.

 Teacher Licensure The School of Engineering and Vanderbilt's Peabody College offer a teacher education program that leads to licensure as a secondary school teacher in physics.
 Students major in engineering science in the School of Engineering and complete a second major in education at Peabody.
 The Office of Teacher Licensure at Peabody provides guidance and information on this option.
 Accelerated Graduate Program Students who enter with 20 to 30 hours of credit-earned through Advanced Placement tests or in college courses taken during high school-may be eligible for the Accelerated Graduate Program in Engineering.
 A student may earn a bachelor's degree in four years and an M.S. by completing a master's thesis the following summer.